Ovadia Yosef

-Ovadia Yosef (עובדיה יוסף, عبد الله يوسف; September 24, 1920 – October 7, 2013) was an Iraqi-born Talmudic scholar, a posek, the Sephardi Chief Rabbi of Israel from 1973 to 1983, and a founder and long-time spiritual leader of Israel's ultra-Orthodox Shas party.
-Yosef's responsa were highly regarded within Haredi circles, particularly among Mizrahi communities, among whom he was regarded as "the most important living halakhic authority".
+Ovadia Yosef (עובדיה יוסף, عبد الله يوسف; September 24, 1920 – October 7, 2013), also known as Maran (מרן) "Our Master", was an Iraqi-born Talmudic scholar, hakham, posek, and the Sephardi Chief Rabbi of Israel from 1972 to 1983.
+Also known as Gadol Yisrael ("great one of Israel"), Yosef is regarded as one of the most influential Sephardic religious authorities of all time.
+He was also a founder and longtime spiritual leader of Israel's religious Shas party.
+Yosef's responsa were highly regarded in Haredi circles, particularly among Mizrahi communities, which considered him "the most important living halakhic authority".

 Biography

 Early life

-Yosef was born in Baghdad, Ottoman Iraq, to Yaakov Ben Ovadia and his wife, Gorgia.
+Yosef was born in Baghdad, British occupied Iraq, to Yaakov Ben Ovadia and his wife, Gorgia.
 In 1924, when he was four years old, he immigrated to Jerusalem, Mandatory Palestine, with his family.
 In Palestine, the family adopted the surname "Ovadia".
-Later in life, Ovadia Yosef changed his surname to be his middle name, "Yosef", to avoid the confusion of being called "Ovadia Ovadia".
+Later in life, he changed his surname to his middle name, "Yosef", to avoid the confusion of being called "Ovadia Ovadia".

-The family settled in the Beit Yisrael neighborhood of Jerusalem, where Yaakov operated a grocery store.
+The family settled in Jerusalem's Beit Yisrael neighborhood, where Yaakov operated a grocery store.
 The family was poor, and Yosef was forced to work at a young age.
+His Rosh Yeshiva petitioned his father to ensure he would not miss school to help the family.
 He learned in Talmud Torah B'nei Zion in the Bukharim quarter, where his passion and skill for Torah study was apparent.
 His literary career began at age 9 with a commentary on Reshit Chochmah, which he penned in the margins.

 In 1933, Hakham Sadqa Hussein prevailed upon Yaakov to send his son to Porat Yosef Yeshiva.
 He soon advanced to the highest shiur taught by the rosh yeshiva, Rabbi Ezra Attiya.

-Attiya was instrumental in keeping Yosef in the Torah world.
-At one point, the diligent young scholar suddenly stopped coming to yeshiva for several days.
-Attiya paid a visit to his home, and was shocked by the poverty he saw there.
-Yosef's father explained that he needed the boy to work for him.
-Attiya attempted to convince the father of the importance of Torah learning, to no avail.
-The next morning, when the father entered his store, he found Attiya standing there, wearing a work apron.
-The rosh yeshiva explained that he had come to the store early that morning when Yosef was opening up.
-He had told the youth that he had found a substitute worker who would work without pay, and sent him back to yeshiva.
-"You said that you needed someone to help and could not afford to pay.
-I am that someone.
-Your son's learning is more important than my time," he told the father, who finally conceded and allowed his son to continue learning in yeshiva.
-Yosef soon composed his first sefer, together with two friends, called Machberet Ha'atakat Hidot.